5 Steps to Data-Driven Business Decisions

 Data is only as valuable as the insights you can draw from it, and with all the information that’s floating about it’s easy to find yourself being led astray.

-the key to drawing real value from it is identifying which data to use.
+The key to drawing real value from it is identifying which data to use.
 The metrics you use (what you measure, such as page views or conversions) will determine how successful your data-driven decisions are.
-The ones you should be looking at are areas of business that are most crucial to its growth.
+The ones you should be looking at are areas of the business that are most crucial to its growth.

 These are some of the questions you should be asking: